 We are so lucky in Warwickshire to have an abundance of parks and open spaces around us to explore.
 One of our favourite spots is Ryton Pools Country Park.
-Located on the edge of Ryton on Dunsmore, and run by the council, you can easily lose an entire day here for just a small car parking fee (currently £3.50).
+Located on the edge of Ryton on Dunsmore, and run by the council, you can easily lose an entire day here for just a small car parking fee (currently £3.50 as at 2018).

 The area boasts a wide variety of wildlife across its 100 acre space, with plenty to do for young and old members of the family (and dogs are welcome too).